Insurance Billing for Telenutrition Sessions

 - Location site from where the nutrition professional provided the telehealth services (ie. from within a physician’s office)

 To best know what an insurance payer will require for telehealth billing, you’ll want to review your contract carefully and clarify directly with an insurance representative.
 If you are in-network with multiple insurance providers, take notes diligently.
-You’ll want to document the telehealth requirements by insurance payer, including the date that you were provided this information.
+You’ll want to document the telehealth requirements by the insurance payer, including the date that you were provided this information.
 Telehealth laws, and insurance regulations are constantly evolving.
 It would be in best practice to make a call annually to each provider to verify if there have been any changes to their telehealth requirements.

 Knowing Important Telehealth Terminology